pgRouting/pgrouting/doc/lineGraph/pgr_lineGraphFull.rst

 Characteristics
 -------------------------------------------------------------------------------

-  - This function only works on directed graphs.
+  - This function is intended for directed graphs.
+  - This function will give incorrect results if negative vertex ids are used in the input.
+  - This function will give incorrect results if duplicated edge ids are used in the input.

 Signature Summary
 -----------------